 This is valid for staff at Umeå University who are suspected disease carriers

-- If you are healthy enough to work, you are urged to work from home with work tasks that can be performed from home in agreement with your supervisor.
+- If you are healthy enough to work, you are urged to work from home with work tasks that can be performed from home in agreement with your manager.

 - If you are looking after a sick child, you are to apply for care of a sick child allowance (vab) from the Swedish Social Insurance Agency.
-This must be reported in PASS.
+Report your absence in PASS.

-- If you are too sick to work, you must report sick leave in PASS.
+- If you are too sick to work, you must report sick in PASS.

 In order to be paid salary although you are not working, you must provide proof of your status as suspected disease carrier in the form of a doctor's certificate from the contact tracer or equivalent.
 This certificate must be issued from the first day and indicate that you are not allowed to go to work because of the risk of spreading infection.

 Disease carrier allowance (smittbärarpenning)

 As a member of staff at Umeå University you cannot apply for disease carrier allowance from the Swedish Social Insurance Agency since you do not miss out on any income when you are absent from work as a suspected disease carrier.
 This is according to an agreement entered into between the Swedish Agency for Government Employees and the employee organisations, which states that no salary deduction is to be made when an employee is absent due to being a confirmed or suspected disease carrier according to the Communicable Diseases Act (Smittskyddslagen).

 Students as suspected disease carriers

 Just like employees, students who share accommodation or student housing with someone who has confirmed COVID-19 can also be issued with rules of conduct by a doctor that could mean that the student cannot go to the University.
 Information aimed at students is published under FAQ for current students on the COVID-19 pages for students.

 If you have questions regarding your situation, please first and foremost consult your supervisor.